ioBroker/ioBroker.admin/README.md

 * (foxriver76) fixed problem with saving array values in custom config
 * (foxriver76) fixed issue on deleting objects
 * (foxriver76) make UI update of controller and admin more verbose

-### 6.15.0 (2024-03-01)
-* (foxriver76) harmonized the links to adapter documentation (and fallback to english if no explicit doc for sys language provided)
-* (bluefox) added possibility to delete whole adapter from instance tab if only one instance left
-* (foxriver76) new dialog for notifications introduced for non-system notifications (system notifications are still on hosts tab)
-* (foxriver76) the new `licenseInformation` icon now changes color correctly with the theme

 ## License
 The MIT License (MIT)